SafeTel/SafeTel-Back/tools/Wille/README.md

 - [Install Golang](https://go.dev/doc/install)

-then, you can run the project:
+Then, you can run the project:

 Command:
 ```sh